Entering adulthood: Guide to applying for your first credit card

 Applying for a credit card shouldn't feel complicated.
 Take a look at the following steps to learn more about how to apply for a credit card.

 - Contact the card company to see if you prequalify.
 A soft inquiry, a type of credit check that doesn't affect your credit score, may help you determine if you prequalify for the card.
-Although prequalifications don't guarantee approval, they may help you narrow down options for credit cards that align with your current needs.
+Although prequalifications don't guarantee approval, they may help you narrow down options for credit cards that align with your current circumstances.

-- Once approved, carefully read your cardmember agreement.
+- If approved, carefully read your cardmember agreement.
 Make sure you're aware of information like how to verify and use your card, how to submit a payment, billing information and details about your interest charges and fees.

 - Set a budget.
-Have a plan or budget in place so that you don't spend more than you're able to pay off on or before due date.
+Have a plan or budget in place so that you don't spend more than you're able to pay off on or before your due date.
 This will allow you to avoid interest charges and help prevent high balances or missed payments that could negatively affect your credit score.

 5 ways to use your credit card responsibly